rgeraldes24/qrvmone/docs/efficient_gas_calculation_algorithm.md

-# Efficient gas calculation algorithm for ZVM
+# Efficient gas calculation algorithm for QRVM

-This article describes how to efficiently calculate gas and check stack requirements for Zond Virtual Machine (ZVM) instructions.
+This article describes how to efficiently calculate gas and check stack requirements for Quantum Resistant Virtual Machine (QRVM) instructions.

 ## Instructions metadata